 Corporate Membership of Churches’ Mutual Credit Union

 The Credit Union is a not for profit savings & loans co-operative.
 It is dedicated to encouraging people to save, but also promotes responsible borrowing by providing low cost loans at times of need.
 Organisations that qualify under the Credit Union’s common bond criteria can become corporate members and place sums on deposit with the credit union in order to help its other members.
 These include Anglican, Church of Scotland, United Reformed and Methodist churches as well as other charities associated with the Anglican Churches of Great Britain, the United Reformed Church and the Church of Scotland.
 The Credit Union offers a Corporate Savings Account with similar terms and conditions as the Premier Investment Account but without the minimum investment requirement (although the maximum remains £25000) and can be added to at any time.
 Withdrawals can be made at any time, at busy times, such as May and June, the Credit Union reserves the right to request a 60 day notice period.
-A copy of the full terms and conditions can be found here
+A copy of the full terms and conditions can be found here.

-If there is anything we have missed or could be clearer, please let us know.
 If your organisation would like to open a Corporate Savings Account with Churches’ Mutual Credit Union please read the requirements below: Corporate Account Definition and Requirements – Confirming and verifying identification of individuals.
 In common with other financial institutions we require validation and identification of all signatories to the Credit Union account.
 An organisation wishing to join the credit union as a corporate member should appoint representatives to be signatories to the account and to act on the organisations behalf (a minimum of two but no more than four).
 These representatives will be required to produce identification documents giving proof of name, date of birth and address in accordance with the credit union’s normal identification requirements for individual members.
 In addition we will require details of all shareholders, directors or beneficial owners holding more than 25% of shares in the organisation who are NOT signatories.
 Note – the Credit Union uses a Credit Referencing Agency to establish identification and verification and to prevent fraud and money laundering.
 The agency used retains your information for 12 months regardless of whether this application is successful or not.

 To open a corporate account the credit union will also require additional information:-